prvishal16/Project-NebulaX-Cloud-Enabled-Intelligent-Workplace-Safety-Risk-Monitoring-System/README.md

-# IoT Workplace Safety and Security Monitoring with Cloud Processing
+# Project NebulaX - Cloud-Enabled Intelligent Workplace Safety & Risk Monitoring System

 ## Introduction
 This project demonstrates the integration of cloud processing and monitoring capabilities to manage sensor data effectively.
 It highlights a system designed to collect sensor data, process it through cloud infrastructure, and visualize the results via a web interface.